security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

-Along with the fields `Area of Operations: Date first cited`, `Area of Operations: start date?` and `Area of Operations: open ended?` the field `Site: Date last cited` provides data on the time period for which can specify an Area of Operations location.
+Along with the fields `Area of Operations: Date first cited`, `Area of Operations: start date?` and `Area of Operations: Open-ended?` the field `Site: Date last cited` provides data on the time period for which can specify an Area of Operations location.

 The `Area of Operations: Date last cited` field contains a date that is either: